Updated: Apr 13

 Do you have both a Customer Service Manager and a Customer Service Leader?
 What about in Operations?
 Do you have an Operations Manager and an Operations Leader?
 You likely do not.
 You have one position - a Customer Service Manager.
 You have one Chief Financial Officer.
 You have one Sales Manager.
 You have one Director of R&D. When it comes to roles in the workplace, we tend not to differentiate on the org chart, our leaders and our managers.

 They are all in a position of authority, and every single one of them needs to be able to both lead and manage.
 Inspiring leadership doesn't work without management skill, because there's no context within which to lead.
-Management skill alone will not create committed followers with layering on inspiring leadership.
+Management skill alone will not create committed followers without layering on inspiring leadership.
 We need both leadership and management activities to be taking place within the role of Managers if our businesses are going to thrive.
 We need every person in a position of authority - from team leader to CEO - to have the skills for both leadership and management.

 Rather than avoiding the word Manager, how about we redeem the word Manager?
 How about we do the work of overcoming the baggage our bad Managers created, by deciding to develop more exceptional ones?
 How about we encourage and support up all those exceptional Managers in the corporate world who are bringing loads of leadership and loads of management, and creating exceptional workplaces as a result.